OpenLightingProject/rdm-app/README.md

 sudo npm install -g grunt-cli
 ```

-3, Use NPM to install the remaining dependencies.
+3, Use npm to install the remaining dependencies.
 In the root directory of the
 project run:
 ```bash
 npm install